kevinctofel/Gatsby/posts/microsoft-surface-duo-dual-screens-and-dual-personalities.md

 Continuing on that deliberateness, I'm not having issues switching between the camera modes either.
 That's something I saw time and again mentioned in reviews or shown in videos.
 In fact, I don't even have the Camera shortcut on either display because double-pressing the power button can open the Camera app.
 And guess what: When you do that in "phone mode", it always opens in selfie mode on the right display.
 Want to switch to regular image mode?
 Twist the Duo around to the back display and the Camera app appears in photo mode.
 I don't even have to double-tap the display to switch screens most of the time when I do this.

 Let's talk about the gesture navigation that got panned as well.
 I can totally understand why it did but again, by taking time to truly learn the proper places to start a swipe gesture, I'm only seeing a nav problem once, maybe twice per day.
-And generally that's because the Launcher app is unresponsive.
+And generally,that's because the Launcher app is unresponsive.
 Closing and re-opening the Duo has always fixed that issue for me but c'mon Microsoft: Let's make that Launcher more stable!

 Swiping up from the bottom bezel to open the app drawer seemed to be a problem for many reviewers.
 I'm not surprised because that's not the gesture.
 Instead, starting the upward swipe from the app dock or anywhere in the bottom third of the display brings the Launcher up for me.

 **Every.
 Single.
 Time.**

 There is one user interface gesture that confounded me though.
-When swiping up to dismiss an app on one display, the app was flinging iteself to the other display.
+When swiping up to dismiss an app on one display, the app was flinging itself to the other display.
 Or so I thought.

-After taking time to look at my gesture pattern, I realized that it doesn't take much left or right movement when swiping up for Duo to think you want to move the software to the other display.
+After taking the time to look at my gesture pattern, I realized that it doesn't take much left or right movement when swiping up for Duo to think you want to move the software to the other display.
 Once I realized this, I made sure to swipe straight up and since then, no more apps are bouncing from one screen to the other.

-I do think this gesture is a bit agressive when reading X-axis data from the touchscreen when swiping up; something Microsoft can and should refine.
+I do think this gesture is a bit aggressive when reading X-axis data from the touchscreen when swiping up; something Microsoft can and should refine.

 By now you're probably thinking, "You shouldn't have to think that hard as a user to make all of these navigation gestures work."